clemsos/writings/_quora/2015-01-31-What-is-the-most-contentious-question-one-can-ask-at-a-dinner-party.md

 language: en
 title: |
-    What is the most contentious question one can ask at a dinner party? - Quora
+    What is the most contentious question one can ask at a dinner party?
 ---

 In France, I advice you to try asking \"Are you still Charlie?\" while